 Composer | Performer

 Maybarduk is a composer and performer of music.
 He has released four albums, the latest being Pacifica (2019), produced by J. Robbins.
-Maybarduk’s frequently introspective songs include post-punk rockers (Touched By Fire), electronic compositions (Siddhartha on his Raft), and songs that bridge classical and rock music (Messages Across the Atlantic).
+Maybarduk’s introspective songs span post-punk (Touched By Fire), electronic compositions (Siddhartha on his Raft), and songs that bridge classical and rock music (Messages Across the Atlantic).
 He writes about transience, dignity and meaning and arranges field recordings into his music.
 Several of Maybarduk’s songs have placed in the Mid-Atlantic Song Contest.
 View Peter’s music promotional sheet here.

 Maybarduk was born in Mexico City on the 4th of July to an American social worker and a diplomat economist.
 His prior work includes ethnography in South America’s Orinoco river delta and organizing campaigns for voting rights and living wages.
 He is the co-founder of International Professional Partnerships for Sierra Leone (IPPSL), dedicated to supporting public sector development in one of the world’s least developed countries.